 Pillow fighting, a famous New Year game in Sri Lanka | (c) Photo by joyful JOY

 Egg catching, a famous New Year game between ladies and gents dressed in traditional Sri Lankan cloths | (c) Photo by joyful JOY

 Fancy dress competition for children | (cc) Dave and Charika

 My name is Salika Jay, and I'd like to welcome you to my travel blog!
 Ever since I was a kid, I loved traveling the world.
-But in 2009, I took a leap of faith, moved to Sri Lanka from Canada, found love and got married.
+I started this blog to share my journeys around the world and everything travel.
 Read my story.